 b.
 The right of use is neither highly dependent on nor highly interrelated with the other right(s) to use underlying assets in the contract.
 A lessee’s right to use an underlying asset is highly dependent on or highly interrelated with another right to use an underlying asset, if each right of use significantly affects the other.2

-The standard specifies that lease contracts that include land as well as other assets, must be separated with the right to use the land as a separate lease component.
+The standard specifies that lease contracts that include land as well as other assets, must be separated with the right to use the land (sometimes referred to as a land easement or right of way) as a separate lease component.